microsoft/LightGBM/docs/Parallel-Learning-Guide.rst

 | **#feature is large**   | Feature Parallel  | Voting Parallel |
 +-------------------------+-------------------+-----------------+

-More details about these parallel algorithms can be found in `optimization in parallel learning <./Features.rst#optimization-in-parallel-learning>`__.
+More details about these parallel algorithms can be found in `optimization in distributed learning <./Features.rst#optimization-in-distributed-learning>`__.

 Integrations
 ------------